valeorozco/valeorozco/README.md

 I am a self-proclaimed nerd, who enjoys learning almost about everything, but with a prevalent interest in the intersection of psychology, human sciences and technology.

-I am thrilled about doing research and writing.
+I am thrilled about creating things, doing research and writing.

 </div>